YJAJ/YJAJ.github.io/blog/_posts/2018-11-09-notes-on-alexnet.markdown

 Authors artificially enlarged the dataset through five image translations and five horizontal reflection (total 10 different augmentation options per image) and merged the predictions made by the network's softmax layer (i.e. the last layer) on the ten patches.

-### 2. Changing intensities of the RGB in training images

-Authors did Principal Component Analysis (PCA) on the set of RGB pixel values for the training set and added the principal components discovered (with certain proportions) to each RGB image pixel.
+To change intensities of the RGB in training images, authors did Principal Component Analysis (PCA) on the set of RGB pixel values for the training set and added the principal components discovered (with certain proportions) to each RGB image pixel.

 ### 2. Dropout